lucaires/catdog/README.md

 # Cat Dog

-A simple clone of Instagram with the purpose of testing the following stack: NodeJS, React, React Native and MongoDB.
+A simple clone of Instagram with the purpose of testing the following stack: NodeJS, React and MongoDB.
 This project uses a cloud MongoDB service called: [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 The project is separated as follows:

 ## backend

 A NodeJS application that allows you to store and list post information in a Mongo database through a REST API.
-This application also uses WebSocket to update the web and mobile application in real time.
+This application also uses WebSocket to update the web application in real time.

 ### Dependencies